0xef53/kvmrun/README.md

 ## Features

 - create, edit, start and stop VMs via CLI and gRPC
-- attach/detach one or more block/network devices without restarting VMs (hot-plug/unplug)
+- attach/detach one or more block/network/PCI devices without restarting VMs (hot-plug/unplug)
 - live migration with/without local storage or with a specified list of block devices
 - full and incremental block backups
-- access to the guest virtual console (hvc0)
+- access to the guest virtual console (hvc0) and VNC console
-- run with external kernel/initrd and iso-file with modules (linux specific)
+- run with external kernel/initrd and ISO-file with modules (linux specific)
+- configure and manage UEFI firmware (OVMF)
+- pass through host PCI devices (GPU) via vfio-pci
+- configure CloudInit drives and build CloudInit ISO images
+- VSock device for host-guest communication
-- limit CPU resources via cgroups
+- limit CPU resources via cgroups (v1 and v2)
 - limit IO operations via QEMU
 - configure network using custom ifup/ifdown scripts

 ## Concept & idea

 Kvmrun uses Systemd to run virtual machines.
 Each QEMU process runs in its own personal chroot environment as an unprivileged user.
-Systemd is responsible for starting and for properly completion of virtual machines by invoking appropriate kvmrun's utils (start/stop/cleanup).
+Systemd is responsible for starting and for properly completion of virtual machines by invoking appropriate Kvmrun utilities (start/stop/cleanup).

 The primary goal of Kvmrun is to simplify as much as possible the most popular actions such as hot-plug/unplug devices, hot reconfiguration, full or incremental block backup and live migration between the same type hosts.
 These are the most required things for hosting providers to organize cloud services.